-For full details, please see this official guide to GDPR.
+For full details, please see this ultimate guide to WordPress and GDPR.

 Best Practices for GDPR Compliance

 While your specific site may require unique considerations that should be addressed through legal consultation, there are a couple adjustments most sites can make to improve compliance with GDPR.